-For the Fourteenth Edition, we have created an entirely new feature that concludes each of the ten units in the text.
+For the Fourteenth Edition, I have created an entirely new feature that concludes each of the six units in the text.
 Each of these Application and Ethics features provides additional analysis on a topic related to that unit and explores its ethics ramifications.
 Each of the features ends with two questions-a Critical Thinking and an Ethics Question.
 Some topics covered by these features include the following:

 - The Biggest Data Breach of All Time (Unit 2) - Fantasy Sports-Legal Gambling?
-(Unit 3) - Virtual Currency-Is It Safe?
-(Unit 5) - Health Insurance and Small Business (Unit 7)
+(Unit 3) - Health Insurance and Small Business (Unit 5)